mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 <!---->
 ### Take the long way home...

-The 60 minute bike was a bit of a different story as I was feeling it with some fatigue in my legs.
-Case in point, heading up the hill on _Admirals Road_ was less than comfortable.
+The 60 minute bike was a different story as I was feeling it with some fatigue in my legs.
+Case in point, heading up the hill northbound on _Admirals Road_ was less than comfortable.

 ![Ride Map](/assets/jpg/ridemap-20210428.jpeg)